Visas & Residency

 Do I need to register after arrival?

-Yes — usually within 30 days with the immigration authority.
+Yes.
+Registration is usually required within 30 days with the immigration authority.